 The Williamson County Service Center offers urgently-needed services to adults and children facing the possibility of homelessness in Williamson County.

 The Service Center offers intake and assessment of the needs of men, women, and children to provide direct services (e.g., food, rent, and utility assistance) and refers qualified individuals to other important social services in the county.
-The Service Center also supports the community they a nursing home ministry, a youth music program, summer day camps, and outreach to a disadvantaged neighborhood.
+The Service Center also supports the community through a nursing home ministry, a youth music program, summer day camps, and outreach to a disadvantaged neighborhood.

 The Salvation Army Williamson County Service Center assists all residences of Williamson County.